VoorivexTeam/EyeofSauron/README.md

 ### 5. Running the Application & Configuration

+**If you are running it on a server for the first time, you need to access to the admin panel to configure the API keys,so run it with `0.0.0.0:8000` After that, change it to `127.0.0.1:8000` to avoid exposing the panel to the internet.**
-Run the following commands in separate terminal (recommand in tmux):
+Run the following commands in separate terminals (recommended in tmux):

 ```bash
 # Start the Django server